sotogarcia/odoo-development/README.md

 ## Modules

 Odoo is an extensible system which can be extended adding new modules to it, the following are available in this project:

+### soccer_sweepstake

+- Module which can be used to bet based on results of football matches.

 ### development_tools